FamilySearch Updates Include VA Pension Cards, South American Records

 Alternatives to Death Records

-Like I mentioned before, Hardin county had some record losses.
+As I mentioned before, Hardin County had some record losses.
 Just because their death records may have been lost or destroyed, doesn’t mean the probate records were.

 When no will can be found, that doesn’t mean there is not a probate record available.
 The next step would be to visit the Hardin County probate office or State Archives to see if there is an estate packet available for Robert.

 An estate packet is typically filled with all sorts of genealogy goodies!
-Receipts, list of heirs, and affidavits may shed light on many a burning question for your targeted ancestor.
+Receipts, a list of heirs, and affidavits may shed light on many burning questions for your targeted ancestor.

 The Disappearing Husband